spikegrobstein/capistrano-mailgun/README.md

 The domain that will be automatically appended to incomplete email addresses in the `mailgun_recipients`.

+Example:

+    set :mailgun_recipient_domain, 'example.com'
+    set :mailgun_recipients, [ 'alice', 'bob', 'carl@contractors.net' ]

+When an email is sent from `Capistrano::Mailgun`, the recipients will be processed and the email will be sent to:

+ * alice@example.com
+ * bob@example.com
+ * carl@contractors.net

+If `mailgun_recipient_domain` is not set, `Capistrano::Mailgun` will raise an error.

 ### mailgun_subject

 The subject to be used in deployment emails.
 This defaults to: